Hand-holding notebook written Medicare Supplement Insurance

 HealthPlans of NC

 There is no such thing as perfect insurance.
 When unexpected health concerns arise, even the best insurance plans may not be enough to cover all the costs.
-For individuals with Medicare, knowing what Medicare supplemental insurance options are available can be extremely helpful.
-But what is the average cost of supplemental insurance for Medicare?
+Knowing what Medicare supplemental insurance options are available can be extremely helpful for individuals with Medicare.
+But what is the average price of Medicare supplemental insurance?

-Medicare supplemental insurance (also known as Medigap) refers to extra insurance that can be added to your regular medical coverage plan.
+Medicare supplemental insurance (Medigap) refers to extra insurance that can be added to your regular medical coverage plan.
 Users can purchase Medigap through a private insurance company, helping them pay out-of-pocket costs.
 Medigap plans aren’t like normal insurance plans.
-Their purpose is to cover the costs that you may be responsible for your Original Medicare plan.
+Their purpose is to cover the expenses you may be responsible for in your Original Medicare plan.

 What is Supplemental Insurance for Medicare, and Why Do You Need It?